 - Physical ability to perform daily office activities, to include sitting long periods at a desk, light duty lifting, written and oral correspondence.

-- A cover letter addressing relevant experience, leadership and your suitability for and interest in the Antioch College position,
+- A cover letter addressing relevant experience and interest in the position,

-- A resume detailing your work history and relevant experience, and education,
+- A resume/vitae detailing your work history, relevant experience, and education,

-- Three professional references who are familiar with your work and who will speak with Antioch about your capabilities (they will not be contacted without your knowledge).
+- Three professional references who are familiar with your work and who will speak with Antioch about your capabilities.
 Provide their contact information including name, association with you, telephone number, and email address.

 Electronic applications are preferred.
 Alternatively, you may send the same information by US mail: